yardencsGitHub/yardencsGitHub.github.io/_pages/research.md

 <p>To dissect these basic mechanisms, my research projects develop experimental tools for observing neural ensembles and algorithmic and computational frameworks to analizing complex behavioral and neurophysiological data.
 My main approach is to use high-dimensional behavior and analyses to gain access to and create simpler representations of key elements.
 This may seem paradoxical but, put simply, in taking a complex data set or problem and projecting it onto many dimensions it is often much simpler to untangle separate components and identify relevant patterns.
 In fact, this principle is the basis to the success of deep artificial neural network algorithms and to leading hypotheses about the function of the neocortex.</p>

 <p>Another tenant I hold dear is the role of time as a key variable ("well duh" says the ethologist).
 Often, neural systems are treated as (pseudo) static - frozen computing machines.
-Such approach, in effect, flattens the dynamic nature of the brain and makes many processes, different learning algorithms for example, become indiscernible.
+Such approach, in effect, flattens the dynamic nature of the brain and makes many processes, different learning algorithms for example, become indiscriminable.
 In all my experiments, the time and sequence components of behavior serve as strong constraints to potential theories that could explain my results.</p>
 </div>

 ## Canaries - Excellent singers and fantastic models for investigating neural computations